2KAbhishek/CaveMe/README.md

 git clone https://github.com/2kabhishek/CaveMe.git
 cd CaveMe
 make
+# For getting a map of the game
+make map
 ```

 This will generate the caveme binary and a map.png in the `bin` directory.